What's the Difference Between Rational and Irrational Numbers?

 Why Do We Use the Words 'Rational' and 'Irrational'?

-Why do we call them rational and irrational?
-That seems to be a little murky.
 "We do indeed typically use 'rational' to mean something more like based on reason or similar," Kolaczyk says.
 "Its use in mathematics seems to have cropped up as early as the 1200s in British sources (per the Oxford English Dictionary).
 If you trace both 'rational' and 'ratio' back to their Latin roots, you find that in both cases the root is about 'reasoning,' broadly speaking."

 Advertisement

-"They needed concepts like, 'we have no more apples,'" Zegarelli says.
-"They didn't need to know, 'we have exactly 152 apples.'"
+"They needed concepts like, 'We have no more apples,'" Zegarelli says.
+"They didn't need to know, 'We have exactly 152 apples.'"

 But as humans began to carve out plots of land to create farms, erect cities and manufacture and trade goods, traveling farther away from their homes, they needed a more complex math.